 •scavenging pockets of oxygen in the gut, which would otherwise be toxic to many of the beneficial microbes.

 •out-competing the lactic acid producing microbes, and encouraging the growth of those which can use lactic acid, thus helping to reduce the likelihood of a drop in hindgut pH.

 When the hindgut microbes are disrupted, and a significant drop in pH does occur, many of the beneficial microbes will die, and release endotoxins, which get into the blood stream and cause an inflammatory response.
 In specific instances, vasoactive amines may be released, which may affect blood supply to the hoof.

 Prebiotics are typically fructo-oligosaccharides (FOS), usually obtained from sugarbeet, but are also naturally found in a number of vegetables of fruits such as onions, asparagus roots, garlic, Jerusalem artichokes, leeks and bananas.

 Unlike most carbohydrates, these FOSs are largely unaffected by stomach acid, and other digestive enzymes, but instead, they are selectively fermented by many of the beneficial bacteria in the hindgut.
 In other words, they act as a food source for, and selectively encourage the growth and activity of the beneficial intestinal bacteria which are associated with health and well-being.

 What is MOS?

-Mannan-oligosaccharide (MOS) is a carbohydrate/protein complex which is obtained from the cell walls of yeasts, and has the ability to bind or attach to specific, undesirable or pathogenic bacteria, and carry them on through the gut to be excreted, thus preventing them colonizing the gut and causing at best disruption to the microbiota and a reduction in performance, or at worst causing disease.
+Mannan-oligosaccharide (MOS) is a carbohydrate/protein complex which is obtained from the cell walls of yeasts, and has the ability to bind or attach to specific, undesirable or pathogenic bacteria, and carry them on through the gut to be excreted, thus preventing them colonizing the gut and causing disruption to the microbiota and a reduction in performance.

 What supplements can I feed that have Pre and Probiotics?